xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/deployment/enable_kdump.rst

 The ``postinstall`` file
 ------------------------

-The kdump will create a new initrd which used in the dumping stage.
+The ``kdump`` will create a new initrd which is used in the dumping stage.
 The ``/tmp`` or ``/var/tmp`` directory will be used as the temporary directory.
-These 2 directory only are allocated 10M space by default.
+These two directories are only allocated 10M space by default.
 You need to enlarge it to 200M.
 Modify the postinstall file to increase ``/tmp`` space.

 * **[RHELS]** ::